-For your App to be notified of any changes, it needs to establish some callback mechanism.
+For your App or POS to be notified of any changes, it needs to establish some callback mechanism.
 Doshii currently supports two types of communication - WebSockets and Webhooks.

 To begin, you must first create an endpoint hosted external to Doshii that will support the following:

 - A POST request

 - Content-Type of application/json

 - Can be protected with some level of Authentication